11 jobs that are so Dutch they could only exist in the Netherlands

 As you may imagine, many fish (and other fascinating water creatures) migrate through the maze of Dutch canals — but with the Netherlands’ sophisticated water management system, sometimes they face a closed gate.

-In Utrecht, an underwater live stream is set up in front of the water gate so that people can watch and alert the visdeurbel “master” when the gate needs to be opened for the fish to pass.
+In Utrecht, an underwater live stream is set up in front of the water gate, allowing people to watch and alert the visdeurbel “master” when the gate needs to be opened to let the fish pass.

 Anyone can watch the live stream and press the “doorbell” if a fish is waiting, which takes a picture.
 If pictures of fish accumulate quickly, the lockkeeper knows it’s time to open the gate and let the fish pass to continue their migration.